 Feb.
 21, 2018

-David L. Albright, Hill Crest Foundation Endowed Chair in Mental Health and associate professor of social work, has been selected as a 2018 Rural Health Fellow by the National Rural Health Association.
+David L. Albright, Hill Crest Foundation Endowed Chair in Mental Health and professor of social work, has been selected as a 2018 Rural Health Fellow by the National Rural Health Association.
 He is one of 17 fellows selected to participate in a yearlong, intensive program aimed at developing leaders who can articulate a clear and compelling vision for rural America.

 Fellows are selected based on their dedication to improving the health of rural Americans through their educational or professional experience.
 During his fellowship, Dr. Albright will focus on rural veteran behavioral health.